Frequently asked questions

 What is Oriel?

-Oriel is the joint initiative between Moorfields Eye Hospital NHS Foundation Trust, the UCL Institute of Ophthalmology (IoO) and Moorfields Eye Charity that would see services move from their current premises near Old Street, Islington to a new, integrated centre on the St Pancras Hospital site in Camden.
+Oriel is a joint initiative between Moorfields Eye Hospital NHS Foundation Trust, the UCL Institute of Ophthalmology and Moorfields Eye Charity that will move services from their current premises near Old Street, Islington to a new, integrated centre in St Pancras, Camden.
+Harnessing the expertise of the three partners under one roof will enable us to deliver the highest-quality eye care, research, and education.

 The name of the proposed centre has not been decided.
-We would retain the Moorfields and UCL brands.

 Existing City Road and Bath Street buildings